-As the holiday season rolls in, it can feel like we're supposed to be diving into a constant stream of tinsel-filled parties, big happy family dinners, and presents galore.
+We get it.
+As the holiday season rolls on, it can feel like we're all supposed to be diving into a constant stream of tinsel-filled parties, big happy family dinners, and presents galore.
 Well, it's been my experience that some years the holidays are busy and exciting, but some years they're not.
-Some years the holidays are awfully bittersweet, and some years the season is just flat out difficult.
-Whether it's financial strain, family issues, illness, loss of a loved one, or something else getting you down, this time of year can be tough!
+They can be awfully bittersweet and sometimes flat out difficult.
+Whether it's financial strain, family issues, illness, loss of a loved one, or something else getting you down, this season can be tough!

 If holiday season 2013 is looking to be tricky to navigate, here are a few alternatives to feeling blue.
 They're definitely more fun than sighing into your tea every time a Christmas commercial comes on TV.
 Yeah, I've been there too.
 And feel free to share your tips in the comments.

 1. Host a holiday potluck.
 Some years it's just not possible to be with family on a big holiday, and while that can be hard, it doesn't mean you have to be alone.
 I learned this one Thanksgiving when I was working 1,000 miles away from my family.
 I couldn't afford a ticket home for the holiday, and as it turned out, neither could many of my co-workers.
 Rather than spending the day squirreled up in our apartments, we had a group potluck dinner.
 We were all in our mid-20s and the meal was hilariously hodge podge but the evening was incredibly fun: we ate bizarrely paired food and drank too much wine and played board games.
 So, if you think you're alone because you can't go home, think again.
 See what co-workers, neighbors, or friends are up to, and you may be surprised.
 There could be a communal holiday dinner waiting to happen.